 Do You Have Missing Teeth?

 We have options available to help address tooth loss and improve your smile’s function and appearance.
 You can schedule a restorative consultation with Dr. Fondriest by calling Lake Forest Dental Arts at (847) 234-0517.
-We welcome patients from the North Shore area of Chicago, including Winnetka, Highland Park, North Brook, Glenview, and the surrounding communities.
+We welcome patients from the North Shore area of Chicago.